Saniabuh/Network-Design/README.md

 **Case Study**

-ABC Ltd is a fast-growing company in West Africa, Nigeria with more than 4 million customers globally.
+ABC Ltd. is a fast-growing company in West Africa, Nigeria with more than 4 million customers globally.
 The organization deals with the buying and selling of agricultural products which are operated from headquarters.
 The company is planning to open a branch near the local village of Enungba.
 Therefore, the company requires New recruited IT engineer to design a network for the branch.
 The proposed network is intended to operate separately from the headquarters network.

 Being a small network, the company has the following requirements during implementation